Get $300 off all mattresses

 Maintaining proper spinal alignment requires more than just the right mattress.
 Stomach sleepers may also benefit from carefully selecting pillows and mattress toppers.
 The right sleep accessories can help provide stomach sleepers with a more restful and comfortable night’s sleep.

-A pillow may make sleeping more comfortable, but for stomach sleepers, it could also further exacerbate neck strain.
+The right pillow should make sleeping more comfortable, but for stomach sleepers, pillows could also further exacerbate neck strain.

-A pillow may force a stomach sleeper’s neck to extend backward.
-This can compress the spine, which could cause arm numbness.
+A pillow may force your neck to extend backward.
+This can compress your spine and cause arm numbness.
 Because of this, some stomach sleepers prefer to sleep without a pillow.
-A mattress with soft comfort layers can provide cushioning and support while keeping the stomach sleeper’s spine better aligned.
+A mattress with soft comfort layers can provide cushioning and support while keeping your spine better aligned.

 For stomach sleepers who choose to use a pillow, a low loft option is best.
-Thicker pillows may force the neck to extend even farther backward, putting additional pressure on the spine and leading to more aches and pains.
+Thicker pillows may force your neck to extend even farther backward, putting additional pressure on your spine and leading to more aches and pains.

 |Side||Medium or High|

-In addition to a head pillow, some stomach sleepers may wish to use additional pillows to promote better spinal alignment and relieve aches and pains.
-Using a low loft pillow under your pelvis may help reduce pressure in the lower back and stomach region by preventing your midsection from excessive sinking.
-Placing a low loft pillow under your shoulders may help alleviate pressure in the upper spine and shoulder area by filling the open space between your neck and the mattress.
+In addition to a head pillow, you may wish to use additional pillows to promote better spinal alignment and relieve aches and pains.
+Using a low loft pillow under your pelvis can help reduce pressure in the lower back and stomach region by preventing your midsection from excessive sinking.
+Likewise, placing a low-loft pillow under your shoulders may help alleviate pressure in the upper spine and shoulder area by filling the open space between your neck and the mattress.

 While these pillow options may not be comfortable for everyone, stomach sleepers may want to try different pillow arrangements to see what works best for them.